jakobgerstenlauer/UPC-MAI-DL.github.io/_pages/MLP_ConvNets_lab_guided.md

 history = nn.fit(x_train,y_train,batch_size=128,epochs=20)
 ```

 We can now evaluate the trained model on the test set.
+Test accuracy provides the real performance of our model.
 ```python
 score = nn.evaluate(x_test, y_test, verbose=0)
 ```

-And plot the results and information on the training procedure
+And plot the results and information of the training procedure
 ```python
 ##Store Plots
 import matplotlib